motibytes/SorceRawr.github.io/about-me.md

 ---
 layout: postshort
+permalink: about-me
 ---

 I am James T. Bytes, a perspective changing artist and interactive wordsmith.
 I am the owner of SorceRawr.com and BytesTheBlessed.com.
-As an creative, I present perspectives that I love.
+As a creative, I present perspectives that I love.
 I am a student of wisdom and I am a flowing, eternally changing being of creativity.

 * Sites  <br>